wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ## International

-International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 27018 code of practice covers the processing of personal information by cloud service providers.
+International Organization for Standardization (ISO) and the International Electrotechnical Commission <a target="_blank" href="https://www.iso27001security.com/html/27018.html"><strong>(IEC) 27018:2019</strong></a> Code of practice for protection of Personally Identifiable Information (PII) in public clouds acting as PII processors  covers the processing of personal information by cloud service providers.
+27018 interprets rather than duplicates <a target="_blank" href="https://www.iso27001security.com/html/27002.html">``ISO/IEC 27002:2013</a>.
+For example, advising cloud service providers to advise their customers if they use sub-contractors.

-MTCS (Multi-Tier Cloud Security) Singapore 584:2013 Certification covers  Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).
+<strong>MTCS</strong> (Multi-Tier Cloud Security) Singapore 584:2013 Certification covers
+   * Infrastructure as a Service (IaaS),
+   * Platform as a Service (PaaS), and
+   * Software as a Service (SaaS).
+   <br /><br />

+PLA (Privacy Level Agreement)

+GDPR (General Data Protection Regulation) states that the data gathered for private individuals should be used only for the purpose for which it is collected.
+The European Union (EU) Principles on Privacy state that data gathered for private individuals should be used only for the purpose for which it is collected.

 EU Cookie Law <a target="_blank" href="http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm">http://ec.europa.eu/ipg/basics/legal/cookies/index_en.htm</a>

 <a target="_blank" href="https://www.oecd.org/">OECD.org</a> Privacy Principles for Canada, Mexico, EU GDPR

-General Data Protection Regulation (GDPR) states that the data gathered for private individuals should be used only for the purpose for which it is collected.

-The European Union Principles on Privacy state that the data gathered for private individuals should be used only for the purpose for which it is collected.
+Canada's

+eDiscovery EDRM (electronic Discovery Reference Model):
+   * Preserving
+   * Collection
+   * Processing
+   * Review
+   * Analysis production
+   <br /><br />

+Rules of evidence:
+   * Be authentic.
+   * Be accurate.
+   * Be complete.
+   * Be convincing.
+   * Be admissible.

+ISO/IEC 27050

+CSA (Cloud Security Alliance) guidelines

 ## US Laws